ywatanabe1989/genai/templates/Program.md

 - Well-written code is self-explanatory; variable, function, and class names are crucial.
 	- Ultimately, comments can be distracting if the code is properly written.

+- Subjects of commenting sentences should be "this file/code/function/and so on" implicitly; thus, verbs should be in their singular form (such as "# Computes ..." instead of "# Compute ...").

-- Please do not forget docstring with an example usage.
+- Please do not forget docstring with example usages.

 - Your output should be code block(s) with a language identifier:
   ``` python